MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_streamaudioengine_assign_current_write_position.md

 ## -description

-TBD - EVT_ACX_STREAMAUDIOENGINE_ASSIGN_CURRENT_WRITE_POSITION tells the driver that a request to assign the current write position has been made???.
+The EVT_ACX_STREAMAUDIOENGINE_ASSIGN_CURRENT_WRITE_POSITION callback function is implemented by the driver and is called when the current write position for the specified stream audio engine is set.

 ## -parameters

 ### -param StreamAudioEngine

-An ACXSTREAMAUDIOENGINE ACX audio engine object  that is used in a render circuit, to represent a DSP.
+An existing, initialized, ACXSTREAMAUDIOENGINE object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Position

-The stream position in bytes (TBD??).
-This is a (0/1) based on location.
+The current write position for the ACXSTREAMAUDIOENGINE object in bytes.
+The maybe refer to KSPROPERTY_AUDIO_WAVERT_CURRENT_WRITE_POSITION for more info on the position?

 TBD - Need to better describe if this is relative to the stream, etc. And if still applies [Audio Position Property](/windows-hardware/drivers/audio/audio-position-property)